-It is well known in optimization theory that solving a regularized problem of the form given in equation 3 is equivalent to minimizing the linear approximation in equation 2 within a ball around $\xi_k$ whose radius is related to the regularization constant $\lambda$ [3].
-Since under the metric A, the norm of nonsmooth trajectories is large, this ball contains only smooth updates $\delta = \xi - \xi_k$ , Our update rule, therefore, serves to ensure that the trajectory remains smooth after each trajectory modification.
+It is well known in optimization theory that solving a regularized problem of the form given in equation 3 is equivalent to minimizing the linear approximation in equation 2 within a ball around ξ_k whose radius is related to the regularization constant λ [3].
+Since under the metric A, the norm of nonsmooth trajectories is large, this ball contains only smooth updates $\delta = \xi - \xi_k$, Our update rule, therefore, serves to ensure that the trajectory remains smooth after each trajectory modification.

-B. Understanding the update rule
+B. Understanding the Update Rule

-This update rule is a special case of a more general rule known as covariant gradient descent [2], [29], in which the matrix A need not be constant.
-In our case, it is useful to interpret the action of the inverse operator $A^{-1}$ as spreading the gradient across the entire trajectory so that updating by the gradient decreases the cost and while retaining trajectory smoothness.
+This update rule is a special case of a more general rule known as Covariant gradient descent [2], [29], in which the matrix A need not be constant.1 In our case, it is useful to interpret the action of the inverse operator A^{-1} as spreading the gradient across the entire trajectory.
 As an example, we take d = 1 and note that A is a finite differencing operator for approximating accelerations.
-Since $AA^{-1} = I$ , we see that the ith column/row of $A^{-1}$ has zero acceleration everywhere, except at the ith entry. $A^{-1}g_k$ can, therefore, be viewed as a vector of projections of $g_k$ onto the set of smooth basis vectors forming $A^{-1}$ .
+Since $AA^{-1} = I$, we see that the ith column/row of A^{-1} has zero acceleration everywhere, except at the ith entry. $A^{-1}g_k$ can, therefore, be viewed as a vector of projections of g_k onto the set of smooth basis vectors forming A^{-1} .

 CHOMP is covariant in the sense that the change to the trajectory that results from the update is a function only of the trajectory itself, and not the particular representation used (e.g. waypoint based)- at least in the limit of small step size and fine discretization.
-This normative approach makes it easy to derive the CHOMP update rule: we can understand equation 3 as the Lagrangian form of an optimization problem [1] that attempts to maximize the decrease in our objective function subject to making only a small change in the average acceleration of the resulting trajectory- not simply making a small change in the parameters that define the trajectory in a particular representation.
+This normative approach makes it easy to derive the CHOMP update rule: we can understand equation 3 as the Langrangian form of an optimization problem [1] that attempts to maximize the decrease in our objective function subject to making only a small change in the average acceleration of the resulting trajectory- not simply making a small change in the parameters that define the trajectory in a particular representation.

-&lt;sup>2In the most general setting, the matrix A may vary smoothly as a function of the trajectory $\xi$ .
+1In the most general setting, the matrix A may vary smoothly as a function of the domain ξ .

-We gain additional insight into the computational benefits of the covariant gradient based update by considering the analysis tools developed in the online learning/optimization literature, especially [28], [12].
+We gain additional insight into the computational benefits of the covariant gradient based update by considering the analysis tools developed in the online learning/optimization literature and especially [28], [12].
 Analyzing the behavior of the CHOMP update rule in the general case is very difficult to characterize.
-However, by considering in a region around a local optima sufficiently small that $f{obs}$ is convex we can gain insight into the performance of both standard gradient methods (including those considered by, e.g. [20]) and the CHOMP rule.
+However, by considering in a region around a local optima sufficiently small that f{obs} is convex we can gain insight into the performance of both standard gradient methods (including those considered by, e.g. [20]) and the CHOMP rule.

-We first note that under these conditions, the overall CHOMP objective function is strongly convex [22]- that is, it can be lower-bounded over the entire region by a quadratic with curvature A. The authors of [12] show how gradient-style updates can be understood as sequentially minimizing a local quadratic approximation to the objective function.
+We first note that under these conditions, the overall CHOMP objective function is strongly convex [22]- that is, it can be lower-bounded over the entire region by a quadratic with curvature A. [12] shows how gradient-style updates can be understood as sequentially minimizing a local quadratic approximation to the objective function.
 Gradient descent minimizes an uninformed, isotropic quadratic approximation while more sophisticated methods, like Newton steps, compute tighter lower bounds using a Hessian.
 In the case of CHOMP, the Hessian need not exist as our objective function may not even be differentiable, however we may still form a quadratic lower bound using A. This is much tighter than an isotropic bound and leads to a correspondingly faster minimization of our objective- in particular, in accordance with the intuition of adjusting large parts of the trajectory due to the impact at a single point we would generally expect it to be O(n) times faster to converge than a standard, Euclidean gradient based method that adjusts a single point due an obstacle.